-Have you ever found yourself lost for an answer when your friend asks you simply, “Where do you want to go for dinner?”
+Have you ever found yourself lost for an answer when your friend simply asks you, “Where do you want to go for dinner?”
 There are just so many places to choose from.
+So, how do you make a better decision?

-I mean, you could invite her to come over to your house, as your fridge is stocked full of fresh vegetables and all the toppings needed to make a great salad; but you also love the triple cheese, deluxe pizza from the pizza place down the street.
+You could invite your friend to come over to your house, as your fridge is stocked full of fresh vegetables and all the toppings needed to make a great salad; but you also love the triple cheese, deluxe pizza from the pizza place down the street.
 Sometimes, you may even find yourself shrugging off the decision with no idea where or what to suggest.
 If this situation sounds like something you would find yourself in, don’t worry, you are not alone.

 In today’s society, we are bombarded with choices upon choices, ultimately overwhelming us rather than simplifying our daily lives.
 Stepping into a coffee shop alone can inundate some people with countless choices to select from for a simple cup of Joe.